Personal profile

 Clinical work experience:

-Tessa has over 25 years of clinical work experience in varied settings.
+Tessa has over 30 years of clinical work experience in varied settings.
 In the area of psychiatry she has worked with the elderly, in adult acute and rehabilitative care, and in forensic settings.
 In the area of learning disabilities she has worked with clients with a wide range of disabilities, including those with profound and multiple learning disabilities, aspergers syndrome, and a dual diagnosis of mental health and learning disability.
 Tessa has experience of training and supervising diverse groups of staff, and has managed teams of therapists and health staff within the NHS.
-Her current clinical work is within a Health and Social Services Community Team for People with Learning Disabilities.
+Her current clinical work is with the children and families at Alexander Devine Children's Hospice.
+Tessa is passionate about advocating for marginalised groups and considers her work to be creative activism.

 Professional affiliations